 INTERVIEW AND PHOTOS BY MARKO SYRJALA

-Tony Harnell’s return to TNT after seven year absence was one of last year’s biggest news in the world of hard rock.
-The reunion was officially announced in last October and the tour, “Intuition 25’Th Anniversary tour”, started from Norway in January of 2014.
-The tour reached Finland on July when the band played its first ever show in in Helsinki.
-Then I had a pleasure to meet always friendly Tony and discuss about various topics including the reunion, new TNT album, Anniversary DVD and the state of Tony’s solo career.
+After a seven-year absence, Tony Harnell’s return to TNT was one of last year’s biggest news in the world of hard rock.
+The reunion was officially announced last October, and the tour, “Intuition 25’Th Anniversary tour”, started from Norway in January of 2014.
+The tour reached Finland in July when the band played its first-ever show in Helsinki.
+Then I had the pleasure to meet friendly Tony and discuss various topics, including the reunion, new TNT album, Anniversary DVD, and the state of Tony’s solo career.
 Read on!

-Metal-Rules.com: Let’s start this interview with going back to a discussion we had in Trondheim two years ago.
-When I asked about the possibility of you going back to TNT someday you then answered…
+Metal-Rules.com: Let’s start this interview by going back to a discussion we had in Trondheim two years ago.
+When I asked about the possibility of you going back to TNT someday, you then answered…

 Tony Harnell: Here we are.
 You want to know why?
-I mean I’ve said it in other interviews which you may or may have not read.
+I mean, I’ve said it in other interviews, which you may or may not have read.
 Here is how it happened.
-I had a lot of long discussions with Diesel and I had spoken to some people in New York who were very close to me, that I trust.
-And we spoke back and forth for six months with Diesel after… Well, Mills quit and then immediately I started getting e-mails from everybody.
-And first I said, “I don’t know.”
-And then he said, “Come on, come on” And we talked some more.
+I had many long discussions with Diesel, and I had spoken to some people in New York who were very close to me, that I trust.
+And we spoke back and forth for six months with Diesel after… Well, Mills quit, and then immediately I started getting e-mails from everybody.
+And first, I said, “I don’t know.”
+And then he said, “Come on, come on,” And we talked some more.
 Then I said, “No way.”
-And then we talked some more and I thought about it and I said no again.
-I think I said no about four times and he kept trying, because one thing about Diesel is that he’s very persistent.
-And finally we decided that we would do two gigs.
-We would do this gig, this little warm up gig and then we will do this Telenor Arena gig, which was that 80’s thing.
-I said, “Let’s just do those two and let’s see how it goes in November.
-If it goes well than we can talk about it from there” But my reason behind it was, I spent, I thought about it and I said ” Okay.
-I spent 20 something years building a brand and not many musicians at my age have a brand that’s worth something”.
+And then we talked some more, and I thought about it, and I said no again.
+I think I said no about four times, and he kept trying because one thing about Diesel is that he’s very persistent.
+And finally, we decided that we would do two gigs.
+We would do this gig, this little warm-up gig, and then we will do this Telenor Arena gig, which was that 80’s thing.
+I said, “Let’s just do those two, and let’s see how it goes in November.
+If it goes well, then we can talk about it from there” But my reason behind it was, I spent, I thought about it, and I said, ” Okay.
+I spent 20 something years building a brand.
+Not many musicians at my age have a brand that’s worth something”.
 And I said, “At the very least level, let me go back and get the brand back to where it belongs and then I can decide what I want to do?”
 But to leave this great brand that I left in such a good condition, which I did in 2006 or whatever.
-It was in pretty good shape and we had two good albums with MY RELIGION and ALL THE WAY TO THE SUN.
-We played a lot of good shows, and it was kind of a legendary sort of band, we weren’t as big as a lot of other bands but still it was a good brand.
-And then it just… So I felt, “Let me get it back up here again and then I can figure out what I want to do.
+It was in pretty good shape, and we had two good albums with MY RELIGION and ALL THE WAY TO THE SUN.
+We played a lot of good shows, and it was kind of a legendary sort of band.
+We weren’t as big as a lot of other bands, but still, it was a good brand.
+And then it just… So I felt, “Let me get it back up here again, and then I can figure out what I want to do.
 If I want to stay or go.”
 But now I feel we’ve done so many good shows, I almost feel like I could walk away from it now and feel much better about it than the way it was.
-It’s almost like, I’m not saying Tony is the king of the world and he can come in and fix everything.
-But it’s my songs and it’s my brand, and TNT works best with Ronni and me.
-That’s just the way it is, it’s like that with many bands.
+It’s almost like, I’m not saying Tony is the king of the world, and he can come in and fix everything.
+But it’s my songs, and it’s my brand, and TNT works best with Ronni and me.
+That’s just the way it is, and it’s like that with many bands.
 Led Zeppelin would not work without Robert Plant and Jimmy Page.
-TNT has that same dynamic, when Ronni and I are together there is something unique in there.
+TNT has that same dynamic.
+When Ronni and I are together, there is something unique in there.

 Metal-Rules.com: It’s called chemistry.

 Tony Harnell: Yeah, it’s chemistry.
-And you can’t buy it, you can’t predict it, you can’t try to make it happen.
-It either happens or it doesn’t happen.
+And you can’t buy it, and you can’t predict it, you can’t try to make it happen.
+It either happens, or it doesn’t happen.

-Metal-Rules.com: So, like you said, it was Diesel who was in touch with you but did you also talk with Ronni at the time?
+Metal-Rules.com: So, as you said, it was Diesel who was in touch with you but did you also talk with Ronni at the time?

 Tony Harnell: Of course.
-But Ronni was cooler about it, he was more like, he was more about the art whereas Diesel was more about the business.
-But for me it was, the final decision was, “Let me just go see how it feels.”
-And business wise it didn’t feel so good, but musically it felt really good.
+But Ronni was cooler about it, and he was more like, he was more about the art, whereas Diesel was more about the business.
+But for me, it was; the final decision was, “Let me just go see how it feels.”
+And business-wise, it didn’t feel so good, but musically it felt really good.
 So, that’s how it kind of started.
 But the decision was really very much based on the brand and preserving the legacy, and now I think after doing all these shows, we are onto something now.
-The shows are great and there is something different about the band from now than there was ten years ago.
+The shows are great, and there is something different about the band from now than there was ten years ago.
 Very different.

 Metal-Rules.com: How would you describe the difference between how the band is now compared to what it was ten years ago?

 Tony Harnell: I think we are more professional now.
 I think there is more experience.
-You can’t say enough about experience, you really can’t.
-There is something to be said for it, there is two ways to look at rock n’ roll.
-You’ve got the rebellion of the youth with the young bands and the energy and that’s exciting, that’s exciting to see a really great young band.
+You can’t say enough about the experience; you really can’t.
+There is something to be said for it; there are two ways to look at rock n’ roll.
+You’ve got the youth’s rebellion with the young bands and the energy, which’s exciting to see a really great young band.
 Something about that is very exciting.
-However there is also something to be said for years on the road, or just years living and knowing how to handle an audience.
-And that’s something I have gotten value at over the years, and sometimes I feel like in ’80’s.
+However, there is also something to be said for years on the road, or just years living and knowing how to handle an audience.
+And that’s something I have gotten value at over the years, and sometimes I feel like in ”80s.
 Sometimes I was good and not that good other times.
-In the 90’s it was the same thing, I didn’t tour enough.
-In the 2000’s I was good sometimes and not that good other times, but now I feel more like… Now I kind of feel like… if my voice fails me, because I’m older, some nights my voice feels better than it never felt.
+In the 90’s it was the same thing.
+We didn’t tour enough.
+In the 2000’s I was good sometimes and not that good other times, but now I feel more like… Now I kind of feel like… if my voice fails me because I’m older, some nights, my voice feels better than it never felt.
 Other nights not so much.
-But now I feel that I’m more like an entertainer.
-If I feel like if my voice isn’t a 100% I can switch gears and go more towards being an entertainer and worry more about the audience and less about my singing.
+But now I feel that I’m more like an entertainer if I feel like if my voice isn’t 100%, I can switch gears and go more towards being an entertainer and worry more about the audience and less about my singing.

-Metal-Rules.com: Like you said, it is something to learn through the experience of aging.
+Metal-Rules.com: As you said, it is something to learn through the experience of aging.
 Things you did not know much about when you were younger?

 Tony Harnell: Yeah, I didn’t.
 And I also didn’t know what to do if my voice failed me, and I’ve gotten better with that too.
 So, I just feel sort of everything is a little different.

-Metal-Rules.com: When you made the decision to return to the band, how did you end up in this current line-up?
-I remember that you said to me that IF this is going to happen then it needs to be certain line-up including Morty Black?
+Metal-Rules.com: When you decided to return to the band, how did you end up in this current line-up?
+I remember that you said to me that IF this will happen, then it needs to be a certain line-up, including Morty Black?

 Tony Harnell: Yeah.
-I wanted Morty back and I talked to Morty, but he’s got so much going on and I think he made the right decision for himself.
-He knows what he wants and he’s making very good money.
+I wanted Morty back, and I talked to Morty, but he’s got so much going on, and I think he made the right decision for himself.
+He knows what he wants, and he’s making very good money.
 So, that’s okay.
-We made it work with this lineup and I think that with TNT it’s most important thing that Ronni and I are together.
+We made it work with this lineup, and I think that with TNT, it’s the most important thing that Ronni and I are together.
 If that part of it is happening, then that’s the more… Not to make less of anybody else, because I asked Victor to come back.
-But it’s most important that Ronni and I are together, if Ronni and I aren’t together I don’t think TNT works.
+But it’s most important that Ronni and I are together.
+If Ronni and I aren’t together, I don’t think TNT works.
 You could have Morty, Diesel, and Ronni.
 You could have Morty, Diesel, me.
-But if you don’t have me and Ronni together, it doesn’t work.
+But if you don’t have Ronni and me together, it doesn’t work.

 NEW TNT MUSIC

 Metal-Rules.com: One thing fans will definitely want to know, will the band release a new album at some point?
-I Ronni interviewed in January in Oslo and he then said that he is not sure if the band is going to release new albums anymore.
+I interviewed Ronni last January in Oslo, and he then said that he is not sure if the band will release new albums anymore.
 What do you think about that?